openfl/OpenFLDevelopersGuide/sockets/README.md

 {

-var ba:ByteArray = new ByteArray(); ba.writeMultiByte(command.text + &quot;\n&quot;, &quot;UTF-8&quot;); telnetClient.writeBytesToSocket(ba); command.text = &quot;&quot;;
+var ba:ByteArray = new ByteArray(); ba.writeMultiByte(command.text + "\n", "UTF-8"); telnetClient.writeBytesToSocket(ba); command.text = "";

 }

 The first line of code imports the Telnet class from the custom com.example.programmingas.socket package.
 The second line of code declares an instance of the Telnet class, telnetClient, that is initialized later by the connect() method.
 Next, the connect() method is declared and initializes the telnetClient variable declared earlier.
 This method passes the user-specified telnet server name, telnet server port, and a reference to a TextArea component on the display list, which is used to display the text responses from the socket server.
 The final two lines of the connect() method set the title property for the Panel and enable the Panel component, which allows the user to send data to the remote server.
-The final method in the main application file, sendCommand(), is used to send the user&#039;s commands to the remote server as a ByteArray object.
+The final method in the main application file, sendCommand(), is used to send the user's commands to the remote server as a ByteArray object.

 Telnet class overview